A model for a large investor trading at market indifference prices. I: single-period case: Analysis of market indifference prices

 \begin{proof} The uniqueness of the cash amount and of the Pareto optimal allocation with the desired properties follows directly from the definition of Pareto optimality and the strict concavity of utility functions.

-For the existence, consider the cash amount $x(q)$, the weights $w(q)$, and the Pareto optimal allocation $\alpha_1(q)$ defined by~\eqref{eq:103}--\eqref{eq:105}.
+For the existence, consider the cash amount $x(q)$, the weights $w(q)$, and the Pareto optimal allocation $\alpha_1(q)$ defined by~\eqref{eq:23}--\eqref{eq:25}.
 Clearly, by the construction of the random field $\pi=\pi(a)$, the total endowment of $\alpha_1(q)$ equals $\Sigma(x(q),q)$.
-By Theorem~\ref{th:2}, the identities~\eqref{eq:105} and \eqref{eq:104} imply
+Denoting